Tony Canadeo

-Early years and college
+Early life and college

 Born and raised in Chicago, Illinois, Canadeo attended Charles P. Steinmetz Academic Centre, formerly known as Steinmetz High School, a public four-year high school located in the Belmont Cragin neighborhood.

 Canadeo played college football at Gonzaga University in Spokane, Washington, where he was first known as the "Gray Ghost of Gonzaga," due to his prematurely graying hair.
 Of Italian ancestry, he was named an "outstanding Italian American athlete" for 1939 by the National Italian American Civic League.
 Others honored included New York Yankees' center fielder Joe DiMaggio and golfer Gene Sarazen.

 As a senior in 1940, Canadeo starred in Gonzaga's 13–7 upset win over the heavily favored University of Detroit in November.
 The football program was dropped after 1941, and he was its last alumnus to play pro football.
 He also boxed for the Bulldogs during his senior year, and was named team captain.